Skip to content

 • /verify — Open a browser and verify UI changes

-• /create_e2e_tests — Walk through your app and create reusable YAML test cases
+• /create-tests — Walk through your app and create reusable YAML E2E test cases

 Type these directly in your AI coding agent (Claude Code, Cursor, etc.) to trigger the corresponding workflow.